 This would give the opportunity to try out fringe players such as central defender Peter Lönn and full-back Dennis Schiller, whereas the talented Stefan Rehn got a starting chance in central midfield alongside another player of some promise in Klas Ingesson.
 They were 22 and 20 years of age respectively.
 Anders Limpar, who had played for his Swiss club team Young Boys in midweek, was back in the squad, and would be starting on the right hand side of midfield, with regular Joakim Nilsson again taking to the left hand side.
 Domestic based forward Jan Hellström would partner Benfica ace Mats Magnusson up front.

-As for the 'away' team, they had just arrived in Europe, and came across the Atlantic Ocean following a sound 4-0 win against a Portugal selection in a match to commemorate their own FA's 75 years of existence.
+As for the ‘away’ team, they had just arrived in Europe, and came across the Atlantic Ocean following a sound 4-0 win against a Portugal selection in a match to commemorate their own FA’s 75 years of existence.
 Surely, the Portuguese had had a few absentees for that match, but that went for the Brazilians too, who had featured an eleven made up of predominantly home based players.
-Exceptions had been Marseille's fine centre-half Mozer and the two Benfica players Ricardo Gomes and Valdo.
-Whereas the former was back with his French club side, the two Benfica men were still in the squad.
+Exceptions had been the Benfica trio of centre-halves Mozer and Ricardo Gomes and midfielder Valdo.
+Whereas the former was currently negotiating with major French club Olympique Marseille about a transfer, the two Benfica men were still in the squad.
 In addition to another Portugal based man, left-sided defender Branco, who had been a substitute against the Portuguese, they were the only foreign legionnaires in this starting line-up for the Latin Americans.
 Seven of the players who had started against Portugal would take to kick-off here on neutral ground in the Danish capital of Copenhagen, with right-back Paulo Roberto, central defender André Cruz, said Branco and wide left midfield man Careca II the newcomers.

-The match took place in late afternoon, with the bright Scandinavian summer making floodlights surplus to requirements.
+The match took place in the evening, though the bright Scandinavian summer made floodlights surplus to requirements.
 Conditions seemed perfect indeed.
-The visitors, yet something of an unknown quantity on European soil with the absence of such aces as Mozer and centre-back colleague Julio Cesar, full-backs Jorginho (injured) and Mazinho, midfielders Dunga and Alemão, as well as strikers Careca, Romário, Müller and Bebeto, had felt confident based on the words of manager Lazaroni in the press conference the preceding day.
+The visitors, yet something of an unknown quantity on European soil with the absence of such aces as (said) Mozer, full-backs Jorginho (injured) and Mazinho (minor knock), midfielders Dunga and Alemão, as well as strikers Careca, Romário, Müller and Bebeto, had felt confident based on the words of manager Lazaroni in the press conference the preceding day.
 Asked whether he saw Denmark as a big threat following their annihilation of Sweden, he had replied confidently that he thought the team he had brought would be strong enough to win the mini tournament.
 It remained to be seen.

 Ten of the 15 players used by Brazil in this particular fixture would feature in their 22 man strong Copa América squad.